Build a Production-Ready SaaS in 30 Minutes with DemoSaaS

 Tailwind CSS for styling, Radix UI for accessible components. -

-Dark mode toggle persists via localStorage
+Dark mode toggle persists via localStorage.

 2.7 Type Safety